Balancing the Spread of Two Opinions in Sparse Social Networks: Introduction

+Both models have been generalized in many follow-up works---the most important for us are those modeling the spread of more than one opinion (e.g., different products).
+In this line of research, most of the works focused on antagonistic opinions, that is, the agents can only acquire a single opinion; see, e.g., \cite{CarnesNWZ2007,BharathiKS07,BudakAA2011}.
+To the best of our knowledge, \citet{MyersL12} were the first who considered that the agent can acquire several opinions (though in a rather different setting), while \citet{LuCL2015} were the first to consider the computational complexity of problems comprising such opinions.
+Later, \citet{GarimellaGPT17} discussed the importance of balancing the outreach of the two opinions being spread in the social network (for two opinions).

-stabilizes with the set~$P^{\fin}$ (i.e., $P^{\fin} = P^{\fin+1}$) the size of~$P^{\fin}$ is maximized; an important setting being we want $P^{\fin} = V$.
-It is worth mentioning that this problem is closely related to the model of cascades~\cite[Chapter~16]{EasleyK10}.
-Later, Garimella et al.~\cite{GarimellaGPT17} extended this model to capture diffusion of two opinions and recently Becker et al.~\cite{BeckerCDG19} studied three and more opinions.
-These works are mainly motivated by diffusion in social network where it is desirable for the considered opinions to spread roughly equally and thus preventing unwanted behavior of the social network such as, e.g., \emph{echo bubbles} or \emph{strengthening of extreme agents} (see, e.g., \cite[Figure~1]{ConoverRFGMF11}).
-That is, the most desired outcome is that every agent, in the case for two opinions, either has no opinion or both using a similar activation process as above.
-Before we formally define the model we propose in this work (the \twoTSS problem; \twoTSSshort for short), let us briefly mention that in the two and more opinion setting the motivation is to \emph{balance the spread} and not to maximize one opinion spread.
-Then we discuss the differences to the model of Garimella et al.~\cite{GarimellaGPT17} in more detail.
+These works are mainly motivated by the diffusion in a social network where it is desirable for the considered opinions to spread roughly equally and thus prevent unwanted behavior of the social networks, such as, e.g., \emph{echo bubbles} or \emph{strengthening of extreme agents}; see, e.g., \cite[Figure~1]{ConoverRFGMF11}.
+In other words, the most desired outcome is that, after a similar activation process as above stabilizes, every agent, in the case of two opinions, either has no opinion or has both.

-\subparagraph*{Balancing Two Opinions} One might ask why to balance the spread of the two opinions already present in a social network.
-Suppose there are two (rather antagonistic) opinions in a social network---if one knows which of these is the truthful one, they might, e.g., block the other.
-What can we do if we can't tell which one is truthful?
-If many agents receive only the opinion which later turns out to be deceptive, then these agents might feel deceived by the network.
-Instead, we decide to help both the opinions to spread evenly.
-The agents receiving two different opinions can take adequate meassures to react to the situation.
-Real world examples of this kind of information spread include, e.g., two experts having different opinions on covid-19 vaccination and both claiming having data supporting their opinion---how can an AI or even a human agent tell which of the two is trustworthy?
+\begin{example*} Suppose that there are two (rather antagonistic) opinions in a social network---if one knows which of these is the truthful one, they might, e.g., block the other.
+What can we do if we cannot tell which one is truthful?
+If many agents receive only the opinion that later turns out to be deceptive, then these agents might feel deceived by the network and leave it.
+Instead, we decide to help both opinions spread evenly.
+The agents receiving two different opinions can take adequate measures to react to the situation.
+Real world examples of this kind of information spread include, e.g., two experts having different opinions on covid-19 vaccination and both claiming having data supporting their opinion---how can an AI or even a human agent tell which of the two is trustworthy? \end{example*}